 Operational risk Description Conduct The risk of unfair outcomes to the end customer.
+This includes the risks of not delivering on our promises, failing to meet value expectations or providing materially inaccurate information to customers.
 Processing The operational risks associated with the design and execution of business processes operated in the Company.
+This includes incorrect or poorly designed processes, data entry or loading errors, accounting and attribution errors or incorrect use of models.
 Information Security The operational risks associated with protecting the Company's policyholders', customers' and management information, and information processing facilities, from threats.
 Outsourcing and Supplier The operational risks arising from outsourcing processes to, or obtaining key goods or services from, either third party providers or affiliated Royal London Group companies.
 This includes the management of the contract and/or relationships and ongoing monitoring of the third party provider, including intra-Group service agreements.
 Change Management The operational risks arising from the Company's change management processes and programmes.
 Business Continuity/ Disaster Recovery The operational risks associated with business continuity management and disaster recovery processes and plans.
 Information Technology The operational risks arising from development, delivery and maintenance activity for the Company's IT infrastructure.
 Legal and Regulatory The risk of a poor level of regulatory compliance and the materialising of breaches, which would pose a risk to the regulators' objectives and the Company's relationship with them.
 Financial Crime The operational risks that the Company's policyholders, customers or assets are subject to any kind of criminal conduct relating to money, data or to financial services.
 People The operational risks associated with the Company's processes to attract and retain capable people and provide an appropriate customer-based culture.

-Risk management focus throughout Q2 and Q3 2020 was on analyzing the impact on the control environment from operating model changes implemented in response to the COVID-19 pandemic, primarily related to the move to majority staff home-working.
+During 2021, the Company's operational risk profile remained stable.
+Risk management focus throughout 2021 was on ensuring ongoing minimal impact on the control environment from operating model changes implemented in response to the COVID-19 pandemic, primarily related to the move to majority staff home-working.
 Implementation has proven successful, with operational continuity achieved throughout the period and no significant issues experienced.
-Based on its experience to date and enhancements to the IT infrastructure, the business is comfortable it can maintain operational continuity indefinitely for as long as majority homeworking is necessary